Lmathesen/S-TaLiRO-SOAR-Optimizers/README.md

 Quick Install:
 * Replace the `optimization` folder in your current S-TaLiRo `trunk` folder with the one from this repository.
+* Replace the `staliro.m` file in your current S-TaLiRo `trunk` folder with the one from this repository.
 * Replace the `setup_staliro.m` file in your current S-TaLiRo `trunk` folder with the one from this repository.
 * Add the `SOAR_examples` folder to your current S-TaLiRo `trunk` folder.